hexagonalconsulting/fav-ext/README.md

 Install the dependencies using `npm install` or using yarn simply run `yarn`

 ## Generate the code for the extension using webpack
-To generate the code that will be use by the chrome extension using webpack run `npm run build`, or with yarn `yarn run build`.
+run the shell command `bin/build`

 This will generate the code that you will use for your chrome extension in the directory `./dist` out of the js code in the `./src` directory.

 ### about the repo's directory structure